General information

 The general roles are as follows:

-• a few endpoints are wide-open (access control relaxed),
+• A few endpoints are wide-open (access control relaxed),

-• most endpoints required strict access control based on access scope and user role, and finally,
+• Most endpoints required strict access control based on access scope and user role, and finally,

 Initial configuration init structure format

-Initialization argument init is a slightly modified JWT token.
+The initialisation argument init is a slightly modified JWT token.
 The modification is as follows:

-• the header has a new object ecdh indicating the JWT hash secret is a result of the ECDH algorithm, here x25519 (curve25519);
+• The header has a new object ecdh indicating the JWT hash secret is a result of the ECDH algorithm, here x25519 (curve25519).

-• the arguments to the ECDH are in a body part, those are the iss (issuer or sender) and the aud (audience or receiver) objects
+• The arguments to the ECDH are in a body part; those are the iss (issuer or sender) and the aud (audience or receiver) objects.

 # header